Maurizio Lauro: Ternana

 After a six-year playing career at Cesena, Lauro left the club for Serie B team Ternana Calcio on 16 July 2012.

 International career

-Lauro played once for Italy U16 in a friendly match.
+Lauro played once for Italy U16 as part of a friendly match.

 Coaching career

-The first club he coached was Castelfidardo in Serie D which he led to 6th place in their group in the 2020–21 season.
+The first club he coached was Castelfidardo in Serie D, which he led to 6th place in their group in the 2020–21 season.
 On 26 June 2021, he was appointed manager of Serie C club Mantova.

-On 12 December 2021, he was fired by Mantova after the team won once in the last 7 games.
+On 12 December 2021, Mantova fired him after the team won once in the last seven games.
 He was successively reinstated as Mantova's head coach on 12 April 2022.

 On 16 February 2023, Lauro was appointed new head coach of struggling Serie C club Alessandria until the end of the season.
+After saving Alessandria through the relegation playoffs, Lauro left the Piedmontese side in order to join Serie D club Sambenedettese.
+He was dismissed on 4 March 2024, with Sambenedettese in second place in the league table.